JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/dynamic_plugins.md

 ## Troubleshooting

 When a plugin is being uninstalled or updated, the IDE waits synchronously for plugin unload and asks for restart if the unload failed.

+Use the latest available version of the target IDE for verification.
+See also this [list of known platform issues](https://youtrack.jetbrains.com/issues/IDEA?q=%23dynamic-plugins%20) related to handling dynamic plugins.

 ### Logging